AI video generation in 2026: what actually works (and what doesn't)

 The tools I use and how I judge them

 Kling AI.
 Excellent for human subject movement — walks, gestures, facial expressions.
 Where Runway and Veo produce rigid body movements, Kling generates natural fluidity.
 I use it when the video protagonist is a person in motion.
+A concrete example: for a walking sequence in a recent project, Runway produced a mechanical stride.
+Kling generated a believable gait on the second attempt.

 What works for professional production

 Fully AI-generated content.
 For projects where the budget doesn't allow traditional production, AI produces professional results.
 The Roche project demonstrates this: a complete video with broadcast quality, entirely made with AI tools then refined in post-production.
+The client got the result they wanted, at a fraction of the cost of traditional production.

 What doesn't work (yet)

 Readable text.
 AI generates text in video like a drunk writes on a blackboard.
 For any content with on-screen text — titles, lower thirds, name straps — traditional motion graphics is still needed.
+Nano Banana 2 solved the problem for still images, but in video we're still far off.

 The factor nobody mentions: post-processing